docgloucester/push_swap/README.md

 # push_swap
-My take at the dreaded push_swap project from the 42 Common Core.
+My take on the dreaded push_swap project from the 42 Common Core.

 # Objective